milanwiedemann/minvariance/README.md

 <!-- badges: end -->

-The goal of `minvariance` is to help me understand and test longitudinal measurement invariance.
+The goal of `minvariance` is to help me understand longitudinal measurement invariance.
+I’m trying to see which parts of this method can be automated.
+Currently variable names need to be in a very specific format; `measure_timepoint_itemnumber`.
+The number of time points and items also need to be specified in separate arguments. **If you have any questions, ideas, or comments please get in touch.**

 ## Installation